ScrimReaper/RESTAPI-ToDoApp-RaspyGUI/README.md

 ## Acknowledgements

-This project has been a wild ride and a huge milestone in my learning journey.
-It taught me that I really need more structure in my chaos.
-Coding without a plan?
-Yeah, turns out it’s not a great idea (who knew?).
-Let’s just say I restarted this project more times than I’d like to admit, but those restarts were part of the journey.
+This project has been a wild ride and a huge milestone in my learning journey, taught me that I really need more structure in my chaos.
+Turns out coding without thinking it thru is not the best approach (who knew?).
+Let’s just say I restarted this project more times than I’d like to admit, but I think that was crucial for my learning.
+Although C++ is probably the most unpopular choice for a quick REST API, I am so happy that i chose it, really changed my understanding for programming languages, compilers, etc. as a whole.
 It’s been frustrating, fun, and full of lessons that will definitely shape how I tackle future projects.
-Here’s to more plans and fewer facepalms next time!
+To more plans and fewer facepalms next time!

 ---